djosborne/calico-mesos-deployments/docs/UsageGuideDockerContainerizer.md

 For more details on the syntax of the rules, run `calicoctl profile --help` to display the valid profile commands.

-## Launching a container
+## Launching Containers

 With your networks configured, it is trivial to launch a Docker container through Mesos using the standard Marathon UI and API.

 #### Launching a container through the UI

+You can launch Docker task through the Marathon UI at `MARATHON_IP:8080`.
-Through the UI, launch a Docker task as normal.
-Select an arbitrary(*) network (Bridge or Host), and then provide the following additional parameter (under the Docker options)
+Select an arbitrary(*) network (Bridge or Host), and then provide the following additional parameter (under the Docker options):

 ```
 Key = net